Jack12816/greppy-frontend-docs/docs/guide/01_structure.md

     * ``pagination.js`` Contains the paginator class which allows paginating of the data-grid.

-    * ``search.js`` Contains the search class which handles search operstions of the data-grid.
+    * ``search.js`` Contains the search class which handles search operations of the data-grid.

     * ``sort.js`` Contains the sort class which handles sorting of the data-grid.